Isovector density and isospin impurity in $^{40} \mathrm{Ca}$

-It is shown in the supplemental materials that the correlation between the area of IV density and the isospin impurity is as strong as that between the peak height and the isospin impurity shown in Fig.~\ref{fig:peak-impurity}.
+It is shown that the correlation between the area of IV density and the isospin impurity is as strong as that between the peak height and the isospin impurity shown in Fig.~\ref{fig:peak-impurity} (see the supplemental materials for details).
 These features support our procedure to extract the isospin impurity, as well as the CSB strength, from the correlation between the magnitude of IV density and the isospin impurity.